 The Amazon Fulfillment Option

-There is one major shipping carrier not raising fees this year.
-You guessed it: Amazon.
+Even Amazon raised fulfillment prices this year.
 (You may be surprised to learn that Amazon is the third-largest shipping company in America.
 Welcome to the world of ecommerce.)

 Enter: The Dark Store